hkoosha/plex/README.md

+# Koosha's Plex
-# Clone of IBM Plex®

-With minor (hastily made) modification to my liking.

-See https://github.com/IBM/plex for the original project.
+A clone of IBM Plex® with some (hastily made) modification to my liking.
+See [IBM/plex](https://github.com/IBM/plex) for the original project.

 ## Changes